MEBonham/Sprint-Challenge-Node-Express/Review.md

 ## What is express.json() and why do we need it?

-It's a piece of built-in middleware that lets Express know how to convert JSON-format data into JavaScript objects.
+It's a piece of built-in middleware that lets Express know how to convert JavaScript objects to JSON-format data.